joelmoxley/founder-playbook/III. Market + Customer/06 - Corporate Partnerships - JDA/01 - EoE - Corporate Partnership JDA/md/02 - a - Halotechnics Cooperation Agreement with ABC.doc.md

-Halotechnics - This example of a technology development agreement between startup Halotechnics and a corporporate partner provides the legal structure for these two parties to work together on a technology collaboration.
+Halotechnics - This example of a technology development agreement between startup Halotechnics and a corporate partner provides the legal structure for these two parties to work together on a technology collaboration.
 The agreement specifies a work schedule with targets, along with a payment schedule and governance of how jointly created intellectual property will be handled.

 Credit: [Halotechnics, Inc.](http://www.halotechnics.com/)